obestwalter/mau-mau/README.md

 The assert in the `spam` function makes sure, that the argument passed evaluates to `True` before moving on.
 As a non empty list evaluates to `True` everything is fine here.

 This is a good way to make sure that your program crashes early if the preconditions are not what you expect them.
-Like making sure there is a chair under your bottom, bfore you make an attempt to sit down.
+Like making sure there is a chair under your bottom before you make an attempt to sit down.
 Used with good measure this can safe you a lot of trouble - finding the good measure for usage of the assert statement in your code is an art and not a science.

 Look for uses of the assert statement in the code to get an idea how it might be used.